 Putting cooked apples through a sieve, food processor, or blender results in more air in the mixture.
 If this air isn’t removed, it can lead to siphoning, which is when applesauce expands and overflows from your jar.

-Siphoning can lead to a huge mess, loss of product, and keeps your jars from sealing properly.
+Siphoning can lead to a huge mess, and loss of product, and keeps your jars from sealing properly.

 To avoid this, after you make your apple mixture bring it to a boil on the stove and keep it at a gentle boil as you fill your jars.
 You can also use a knife or bubble popper to remove excess air bubbles from your applesauce before securing the lid.